 - Shift the flour with the baking powder.

-- In your processor, beat the butter.
+- In your processor and using the paddle attachment, beat the butter.
 The success of the kourabiedes depends on butter that is well beaten and fluffy.
-So keep beating, about 6 minutes.
+So keep beating and stop around the ten-minute mark.

 - Add the sugar and continue beating for a long time.
 About three weeks.

-- Add the vanilla extract, and keep beating, about another three weeks.
+- Add the vanilla extract, and keep beating for maybe another three weeks.
 Six weeks later...

 - Add the pecans, and beat for another minute.

-- Form into small round balls as shown in the photograph, and place on baking sheets.
+- Form into small round balls and place on baking sheets.

 - Bake for about 15 to 20 minutes, until pale golden.
 Let cool for ten minutes.

 - Sprinkle the cookies with the Cointreau.
 You can use another type of brandy if you like.
-I chose Cointreau because I like the orange flavor, and because I usually have it on hand.
-A good way of sprinkling whatever type of spirit you are going to use, is to pour it in a small spray bottle and then go at it.
+I chose Cointreau because I like the orange flavour and because I usually have it on hand.
+A good way of sprinkling whatever type of spirit you are going to use is to pour it in a small spray bottle and then go at it.